-Some causes of chronic inflammation simply can’t be helped.
+Some causes of chronic inflammation can’t be avoided.

-“You cannot prevent a genetic predisposition to some autoimmune or inflammatory conditions, like degenerative arthritis, lupus, type one diabetes, and many more,” says Dr. Stefano Guandalini, MD, Professor Emeritus at the University of Chicago, and one of the world’s leading experts on celiac disease, an autoimmune condition that causes inflammation.
+“You cannot prevent a genetic predisposition to some autoimmune or inflammatory diseases or conditions, like degenerative arthritis, lupus, type 1 diabetes and many more,” says Dr. Stefano Guandalini, MD, Professor Emeritus at the University of Chicago, and one of the world’s leading experts on celiac disease, an autoimmune condition that causes inflammation.

-Other non-preventable causes of chronic inflammation include ankylosing spondylitis, Crohn's disease, multiple sclerosis, and psoriasis.²
+Other non-preventable causes of chronic inflammation include systemic lupus erythematosus, multiple sclerosis and psoriasis.

 How is chronic inflammation diagnosed?